Nullctipus/IdolShowdownTrainingPlusPlus/README.md

 Under the label `New override for library` select winhttp and click add

 Exit out of protontricks and you can start the game

+## Why Not MelonLoader

+Melonloader is harder to develop for as it expects Visual Studio and/or .Net Framework to be used.
+This makes development on Linux hell.

+MelonLoader is more prone to breakage as BepInEx uses code analysers and imports Unity Modules from NuGet.

+MelonLoader does not like when people protect their source code.
+[Code](https://github.com/LavaGang/MelonLoader/blob/41071711aa1b20d340196000b51f862118c736be/MelonLoader/Utils/AssemblyVerifier.cs#LL80C35-L80C35)

+By extension machine generated code also will not load if MelonLoader detects it.